-Where did you find the inspiration for your piece in Illuminating Voices: “Welcome Home”?
+Where did you find the inspiration for your pieces in Illuminating Voices: “Lake is East” and “Ex Libris”?

-How did your time at Loyola impact you as an artist?
+How did your time as a student at Loyola did impact you as an artist?

 What were your thoughts when you were approached about taking part in the Illuminating Voices project?